 Why do I start on such a pessimistic note, you may ask?
 It is to highlight as to why this series of articles was warranted.
 It is to appreciate efforts of a select few filmmakers who either stood their ground and were not swayed by the wave of commercial cinema that had swept over Bollywood, or found a succinct balance between displaying their art and even making good money out of it.

-As I have highlighted in a previous series of articles, these did serve as beacons of hope in a time otherwise marred by stagnation in content.
-It is these beacons that this series of articles attempts to bring to fore, for the informed public to read, and either get enlightened and update their watch-lists, or to simply dowse in a healthy dose of 90s nostalgia.
+The films in the 90s served as beacons of hope in a time otherwise marred by stagnation in content.
+It is these beacons that articles like these simply dowse in a healthy dose of 90s nostalgia.
 The list may include some movies previously unheard of by the masses, and may have skipped over fan favourite blockbusters.
 In that, I urge you to keep an open mind, and rather than getting enraged, give the other ones a try.
 You won’t be disappointed.
-That being said, here’s the list of top movies of 1998.
+That being said, here goes a list of the top movies of 1999.

 Read More: Bollywood Movies 2001